Tuesday, November 15, 2011

 Candlebox – Far Behind

 Last night, I came across a 90s music folder on my external hard drive.
-It was filled with one-off gems from the 90’s that I totally forgot that I had.
-It was also filled with songs that I can't believe I ever purchased or wanted to keep (aka Hey Leonardo).
-It was a fun little time capsule and it contained this song.
+It was filled with one-off gems from the 90’s that I forgot that I had.
+It was also filled with songs that I can't believe that I ever purchased or wanted to keep (aka Hey Leonardo).
+It was a fun time capsule.
+It contained this song.

-A few weeks ago, I read that this is one of many songs written for Andrew Wood (also Alice in Chains’s Would? and the Temple of Dog album).
+A few weeks ago, I read that this is one of many songs written for Andrew Wood (see also: Alice in Chains’s Would? and the Temple of Dog album).
 I always thought this was a love song.
-I have no idea why, but I’m guessing that I never spent a lot of time actually listening and thinking about the lyrics.
-Anyway, it made me listen to it a little differently… plus, it is a really awesome song.
+I’m not sure why, but I’m guessing that I never spent a lot of time actually listening to the lyrics.
+I listen to it differently now.